2021-2022 Undergraduate & Graduate Catalog

 - Sustainable urban and regional planning undergraduate certificate

 The geography and sustainable planning curriculum at GVSU integrates the natural and social sciences and geospatial technologies and offers students strong analytical and problem-solving skills.
-Geography and sustainable planning areas offer a wide range of opportunities to people with various interest and talents focusing on finding real solutions to complex environmental, economic, and social problems and issues (such as food and water security, sustainable economic growth, environmental justice, climate change resiliency and adaptations, etc.).
+Geography and sustainable planning areas offer a wide range of opportunities to people with various interests and talents focusing on finding real solutions to complex environmental, economic, and social problems and issues (such as food and water security, deforestation, urban congestion, economic growth, environmental justice, climate change, etc.).
 Students majoring in geography will develop strong analytical, research, civic engagement and communication skills and master sophisticated technologies such as Geographic Information Systems (GIS), remote sensing, Global Positioning Systems (GPS), climate and environmental modeling, digital image processing, and computer cartography.
 The department offers 40 different courses, including faculty-led international summer school in urban and regional planning in the Netherlands.

-Faculty members are experts in sustainable development and global change, geospatial technologies (GIS, satellite remote sensing, and digital image processing), sustainable urban and regional planning, environmental, cultural, and regional geography.
-Flexible interdisciplinary programs provide courses of study focused on geospatial technologies (computer cartography, GIS, satellite remote sensing, and digital image processing), sustainable urban and regional planning, environment, and global and regional development.
+Faculty members are experts in sustainable development and global change, geospatial technologies (GIS, satellite remote sensing, and digital image processing), community conservation projects, sustainable urban and regional planning, environmental, cultural, and regional geography.
+Flexible interdisciplinary programs provide courses of study focused on geospatial technologies (computer cartography, GIS, satellite remote sensing, and digital image processing), urban and regional planning, natural resource use, and global and regional development.
 Due to the revolution in geospatial information technologies and spatial data analysis, geographers are very much in demand in the job market and in graduate school.
 Please consult the department's website information about employment opportunities, scholarships, and grants.

 - B.A. and B.S. in geography